expo/awesome-expo/README.md

 ### Exponent Experiences

 - [Growler Prowler](https://getexponent.com/@community/growler-prowler) - Find breweries around you in Vancouver! | [Source Code](https://github.com/brentvatne/growler-prowler)
-- [Floaty Plane](https://getexponent.com/@exponent/floatyplane) - A game where you keep a paper plane afloat
+- [Floaty Plane](https://getexponent.com/@exponent/floatyplane) - A game where you keep a paper plane afloat | [Source Code](https://github.com/exponentjs/floatyplane)
 - [React Native Playground](https://getexponent.com/@rnplay/rnplay) - Write snippets in your browser using [rnplay.org](https://rnplay.org/) and try them out with this!
 - [Pocket Gear](https://getexponent.com/@rncommunity/pocketgear) - PocketGear is a clean and simple Pokédex app for Pokémon GO.
 - [Breakout](https://getexponent.com/@community/breakout) - A game where you have to smash blocks with your paddle using GL.